Blanket Guideline Statement - Please Read Carefully

 Clean - Clean blankets, free of pet hair, any chemical or strong odor or smoke odor

 Colors - Bright, child-friendly colors and themes.
-Fabric theme should be appropriate to the size/age
+Fabric theme should be appropriate to the size/age.
+Solid black and dark gray are not accepted.

 Embellishments - No buttons or other decorative attachments on blankets